Account Balance Monitoring System

 The Account Balance Monitoring System (ABMS) is the Federal Reserve computer system that allows Reserve Banks and institutions to obtain account balance information throughout the day.
 It also allows Reserve Bank staff to monitor an account on a real-time basis and establish certain controls over Fedwire activity.
 Institutions that are Fedline or computer interface customers may use ABMS to manage intraday and end-of-day account balances.
 ABMS is operational for institution inquiries from 12:30 a.m. to 9:00 p.m. eastern time.

-ABMS information includes Fedwire funds and securities transfers as they occur, and aggregate information on all other transactions (commonly referred to as “non-Fedwire” activity) as they are posted to the Reserve Bank's integrated accounting system (IAS).
+ABMS information includes Fedwire funds and securities transfers as they occur, and aggregate information on all other transactions (commonly referred to as “non-Fedwire” activity) as they are posted to the Reserve Bank's integrated accounting system (EASy).

 ABMS Usage by Account Holders